PhongTong/How-to-CAD-Creo/README.md

 (Wednesday, July 29)

 **Objective:** In this session, we’ll investigate two often underappreciated yet extremely useful tools, parameters and equations.
 These tools allow the user to create various configurations of the same model, which can vary in size, shape, and even color!
 Session 8’s goals include:
-* Learning how to create parameters and equations.
+* Learning how to create parameters and relations.
-* Creating configurations of the same model.
+* Creating configurations/family tables of the same model.

 **Session Activity:** Using the tools learned on Session 8, we’ll design two instruments, namely:
 * A vertical (upright) [Piano](https://www.apexpianoshowroom.com/cdn/shop/products/yamaha-p22-upright-piano-dark-oak-price.jpg?v=1707180002&width=1214).